Words and terms used in the world of From The Waters.

 Plural peafowls.
 An Ephillion creature similar to peacocks (m) and peahens (f).

-Peers are a group consisting of a small set number of individuals who can be elevated from any of the other ranks.
+An Aelish rank, Peers are a group consisting of a small set number of individuals who can be elevated from any of the other ranks.
 They act as a governing/supervisory body overseeing the activities of other ranks and their suzerain as well as deciding the direction of the country as a whole.
 They are the body deciding Aelin's desired status and attitude in relation to other countries and the direction and disposition of the military.

 Plural phaesi.
 An Ephillion creature similar to a pheasant.